mbalimade-it/fcc-html-labs/05_event_hub/README.md

 An event hub page made to apply semantic html elements such as `nav`, `header`, `section`, and `article`.

-# Objective

-The goal os this lab was to get hands on practice with using semantic hmtl elements to help structure a page.
+The goal of this lab was to get hands on practice with using semantic hmtl elements to help structure a page.

-# Notes

-- Used lorem ipsum as placeholder text
+I also used lorem ipsum as a text placeholder.
-- Learned to semantically structure an html page

 # Screenshot